andreasjansson/simple-aws-gpu-setup/README.md

 3. Create your cheap GPU spot instance
 --------------------------------------

-Since we'll use a proprietary NVIDIA AWS image, you'll need to agree to some terms and conditions.
-Go to https://aws.amazon.com/marketplace/pp/B00FYCDDTE, click *Continue*, on the next page click *Subscribe*.

-Back on your terminal, type `fab ensemble.up:gpu`.
+On your terminal, type `fab ensemble.up:gpu`.
 You should get a prompt like this:

     Calculating changes...
     The following servers will be created: